AntonBaukin/embeddy/docs/class-loading.md

 1. it checks whether the class is within own package that starts with the prefix from one of the listed below.
-If so, the call is redirected to `this` loader without the transormation.
+If so, the call is redirected to `this` loader without the transformation.

 2. it checks whether the class must be transformed.
 If not, the load is given directly to `that` loader.
-A class is transformed if it is in the list of the packages of `springer` that contain Spring beans, or within he set of packages (united from two lists given to `SpringerBoot`).
+A class is transformed if it is in the list of the packages of `springer` that contain Spring beans, or within a set of packages united from the two lists given to `SpringerBoot`.

 3. it loads the bytes of the class without defining it into a class object inside the JVM.
 Then is inspects the class bytes (with the reader of Spring